pablojosecode/pablojosecode/README.md

 - 👋 Hi, I’m @pablojosecode
-- 👀 I’m interested in Python and big data
+- I'm a junior at the University of San Francisco and am interested in big data.
-- 🌱 I’m currently learning functional programming and Docker technologies
-- 💞️ I’m looking to collaborate on open source Python and Java focused projects

 <!---